-Child Development - Honors
+658M♥ Child Development - Honors Grades 10, 11, 12

 The first course for students in the Child Development or Teacher Academies, Child Development is designed for students interested in working with children in a variety of careers.
 It focuses on the major theories of child development and learning.
 Practical experience is gained by observation of and interaction with young children.
 Students must be in at least the 10th grade.
-Students who complete Child Development and Foundations of Curriculum and Instruction with a B or higher may be eligible for three college credits at Howard Community College.
+Students who complete Child Development and Foundations of Curriculum and Instruction with a B or higher may be eligible for college credits at Howard Community College.

-Culinary Sciences
+Culinary Sciences Grades 11, 12

 Prerequisite: Food and Nutrition Technology This Academy course is for the student who is pursuing a professional career in either the restaurant or hospitality industry.
 Through a hands-on, project-oriented approach, student teams will develop advanced food preparation, safety, and sanitation skills.
 Students will learn to use professional equipment and techniques.
-Culinary Sciences students will finish the first level of the ProStart program, the National Restaurant Association curriculum, and be eligible to sit for year one of the national examination.
+Culinary Sciences students will finish the first level of the ProStart program, the National Restaurant Association curriculum, and be eligible to take year one of the national examination.